igncp/demos/README.md

 # Demos

 ## Intro
-Still under construction.
 Showcase of some client-side demos.

 - Backend: It's an [Sails.js](http://sailsjs.org/) app.
-It heavily uses CoffeeScript (JS preprocessor) and Stylus (CSS preprocessor).
+It heavily uses CoffeeScript (JS preprocessor), ES6 and Stylus (CSS preprocessor).
 - Frontend: The main libraries used are jQuery, Lodash, D3 and Raphäel.

 ## Install